rachidlamouri/pic-notes/README.md

 notes get --latest
 ```

+## Freeform Notes

+Use the [./freeform](./freeform/) directory to save any personal supplemental files.
+This folder gets saved by the `backup` command as well.

 ## Tag Value Unit Syntax

 Modification and search queries both contain syntax of the form `<tag-name>:<value-unit>`.
 The syntax for a value unit is as follows: